djplaner/blog/docs/2009/06/09/you-only-get-this-type-of-education-in-class-mythic-attributes-of-the-lecture/index.md

 ---
+categories:
+- ilecture
+date: 2009-06-09 14:50:26+10:00
+next:
+  text: An ill-informed observation on connectivism and other learning theories
+  url: /blog2/2009/06/09/an-ill-informed-observation-on-connectivism-and-other-learning-theories/
+previous:
+  text: University processes - management and planning
+  url: /blog2/2009/06/08/university-processes-management-and-planning/
 title: You only get this type of education in class - mythic attributes of the lecture
-date: 2009-06-09 14:50:26+10:00
-categories: ['ilecture']
 type: post
 template: blog-post.html
 comments: